NPM Star

 typescriptSupport

-Both Expo and React Native support TypeScript, but Expo provides better integration and tooling out of the box.
+Both Expo and React Native support TypeScript, but Expo provides better integration and tooling for TypeScript development.

 browserCompatibility